 - 1 teaspoon Vanilla extract

 - Grease the slow cooker bowl very well with butter.

-- Add the flour, caster sugar, chocolate chips, cocoa powder and salt.
-Mix well to combine.225 g Self-raising flour, 175 g Caster sugar, 60 g Milk chocolate chips, 40 g Cocoa powder, 1 pinch Sea salt
+- Add 225 g Self-raising flour, 175 g Caster sugar, 60 g Milk chocolate chips, 40 g Cocoa powder and 1 pinch Sea salt.
+Mix well to combine.

 - Mix well to form a batter.

-- In a jug, mix the boiling water, remaining cocoa powder and brown sugar.
-Pour over the batter, but do not mix in.200 ml Boiling water, 2 tablespoon Cocoa powder, 2 tablespoon Brown sugar
+- In a jug, mix 200 ml Boiling water, r2 tablespoon Cocoa powder and 2 tablespoon Brown sugar.
+Pour over the batter, but do not mix in.

 - Cook on high for 1.5 to 2 hours.

 - The number one tip for this recipe is when you pour the sauce mix on top of the cake batter, DO NOT STIR!
 This needs to sit on top to create the sauce.

 - This slow cooker chocolate cake can't be sliced like a normal chocolate cake can, so it won't be winning any presentation awards.
 You will need a big spoon to scoop it all out into a bowl.